 In contrast, you can legitimately purchase authorized user tradelines that have lots of age and perfect payment history in addition to high credit limits.

-Which option do you think would be better for your credit: the brand-new account with a low limit, or a seasoned AU tradeline with a high limit?
+Which option do you think would be better for your credit: the brand-new account with a low limit, or a seasoned AU tradeline with a high credit limit?
 In general, the seasoned authorized user tradeline is going to be the better choice.

 While tradelines and credit repair are often used together, they are not the same thing, and it’s important to understand the difference.

-An easy way to think about the distinction between tradelines and credit repair is that tradelines add positive information to your credit report, while credit repair removes inaccurate information from your credit report.
+An easy way to think about the distinction between tradelines and credit repair is that tradelines add information to your credit report, while credit repair removes inaccurate information from your credit report.

-If your credit report has damaging errors on it that are lowering your score, any tradelines you add will be limited in their power.
+If your credit report has damaging errors that are lowering your score, any tradelines you add will be limited in their power.
 For this reason, you may want to undergo credit repair before or in tandem with tradelines.